StarOneCRM/StarOneCRM/README.md

 <details>
 <summary>Day 11 (02-01-25)</summary>
-Deployed the application again using GitHub YAML files to Azure.
+Deployed the application again using GitHub YML files to Azure.
 Tested the `react-toastify` notifications and backend validation.
 Demonstrated the project to the team lead and asked for feedback.
 </details>

 <details>